substratusai/substratusai.github.io/docs/guides/finetuning-models.md

 data or for use cases that require domain specific knowledge that wasn't available on the internet.

-In Substratus the Model resource allows you to specify a `baseModel` and a `trainingDataset` to create new finetuned models.
+In Substratus the Model resource allows you to specify an existing `model` and a `dataset` to create new finetuned models.

 To summarize:
-`finetunedModel = training_image(baseModel, trainingDataset)`.
+`finetunedModel = training_image(model, dataset)`.

 The following Model resource would create a finetuned model: